wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-trigger.md

 The generated trigger implements a **Weak Event Pattern**.
 This ensures that the trigger does not cause memory leaks if the Source Object lives longer than the Trigger (e.g., a singleton ViewModel and a transient View).

 The trigger uses a proxy object to subscribe to the event.
 If the trigger is garbage collected, the proxy automatically unsubscribes from the source event the next time it is raised.
+This applies to delegates with or without a sender parameter (e.g., `Action`).